How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 📲

-Cashback promos and QR rewards through GCash and Maya drive repeat purchases for this digital-active group.
+Cashback promos and QR rewards through GCash and Maya drive repeat purchases for this digitally active but budget-conscious group.

 🏷️

 Blend aspiration (“level up”) with practicality (“sulit”).
-Dual messaging that respects budget but elevates identity.
+Dual messaging that respects the budget constraint while elevating identity.

 Class D – The Working Class